How to Wear Long Layers Based on the Shape of Your Face

 - You want to make sure that you don’t have curls or blunt layers cut around your cheeks.

 - You might want to play around with highlights in the color of your hair to help change the shape of your face when you wear your hair down.

-- Finally there is the square face which combines elements of the round and rectangular face.
+- Finally, there is the square face that combines elements of the round and rectangular face.

 - The ideal look here is a style that is designed with wispy long layers that are cut to a medium length.

 - You can play around with different styles but you want to avoid anything that is too straight—no straight-across bangs or chin-length bob cuts.

 - Other than that, it’s a matter of just seeing what you like with your long layers.